WOOD NETTLE

 Click on each photo thumbnail to enlarge.

-This native perennial grows to about 5 feet tall; stems and leaves are armed with stinging hairs.
-The large oval and pointed leaves are on long stalks alternating on the stem; they form a canopy (A).
-The tiny male and female flowers are on separate clusters growing from the upper leaf axils; whitish male flowers below, green female flowers above (A,B).
-The fruit is a black seed (C).
-Identified by the green and whitish flower clusters at the upper parts of the leaf canopy and by the stinging hairs.
-Compare to the description for Stinging Nettle (Urtica dioica); it has flower clusters in the axils of narrower leaves which are opposite on the stem.
+This native perennial grows from 2-4 feet tall; stems and leaves are armed with stinging hairs.
+Large oval leaves with sharply toothed margins and pointed leaves are on long stalks alternating on the stem (A,B).
+The tiny 1/8th inch male and female flowers are on separate branching clusters growing from the upper leaf axils.
+White to greenish-white male flowers lie below, originating from the leaf axils of the mid to upper stem.
+Green female flowers are on top, rising above the upper leaves.
+(B,C,D).
+The fruit is a tiny black seed (E).
+See comments for comparison with look-alike Nettle Family members.

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.